PowerShellEmpire/PowerTools/PowerView/README.md

     Get-NetProcesses                -   gets the remote processes and owners on a remote server

+## User-Hunting Functions:
+    Invoke-UserHunter               -   finds machines on the local domain where specified users are logged into, and can optionally check if the current user has local admin access to found machines
+    Invoke-UserHunterThreaded       -   threaded version of Invoke-UserHunter
+    Invoke-StealthUserHunter        -   finds all file servers utilizes in user HomeDirectories, and checks the sessions one each file server, hunting for particular users Invoke-UserProcessHunter        -   hunts for processes on domaain machines running under specific target user accounts
+    Invoke-UserEventHunter          -   hunts for user logon events in domain controller event logs

+## Domain Trust Functions:
+    Get-NetDomainTrusts             -   gets all trusts for the current user's domain Get-NetForestTrusts             -   gets all trusts for the forest associated with the current user's domain Invoke-FindUserTrustGroups      -   enumerates users who are in groups outside of their principal domain Invoke-FindAllUserTrustGroups   -   map all domain trusts and enumerate all users who are in groups outside of their principal domain
+    Invoke-MapDomainTrusts          -   try to build a relational mapping of all domain trusts

 ## MetaFunctions:
     Invoke-Netview                  -   a port of @mubix's netview.exe tool using Get-Net* functionality finds all machines on the local domain and runs various enumeration methods on what it finds
     Invoke-NetviewThreaded          -   threaded version of Invoke-NetView
-    Invoke-UserView                 -   returns parsable session/loggedon user data for a given domain Invoke-UserHunter               -   finds machines on the local domain where specified users are logged into, and can optionally check if the current user has local admin access to found machines
-    Invoke-UserHunterThreaded       -   threaded version of Invoke-UserHunter
-    Invoke-StealthUserHunter        -   finds all file servers utilizes in user HomeDirectories, and checks the sessions one each file server, hunting for particular users Invoke-ShareFinder              -   finds (non-standard) shares on hosts in the local domain Invoke-ShareFinderThreaded      -   threaded version if Invoke-ShareFinder
+    Invoke-UserView                 -   returns parsable session/loggedon user data for a given domain Invoke-ShareFinder              -   finds (non-standard) shares on hosts in the local domain Invoke-ShareFinderThreaded      -   threaded version if Invoke-ShareFinder
     Invoke-FileFinder               -   finds potentially sensitive files on hosts in the local domain